GalvanizeOpenSource/stats-shortcourse/docs/_sources/paradigms.rst.txt

    Without looking...

-   Write Bayes' theorem and talk about the different components that comprise the theorem with respect to parameters and evidence.
+   Write Bayes' theorem and describe the function of the different components that comprise the theorem, particularly with respect to parameters and evidence.

 Further study